 About our work

-We're replacing the old metal gas pipe in Garratt Lane due to a history of leaks from this section of our gas network.
-Once the old metal pipe has been replaced, we will be able to ensure that we can continue provide a more reliable gas supply.
+We're continuing to replace the old metal gas pipe in Garratt Lane due to a history of leaks from this section of our gas network.
+Once it has been replaced, we will be able to ensure that we can continue provide a more reliable gas supply.

 The sections of gas main being replaced are old metal pipes that have had multiple repairs.
 Replacing them with new plastic pipes will provide a permanent solution to address ongoing disruption caused by leaks.
 These gas pipelines not only service properties in the immediate area but provide a critical supply of gas to a large area of Wandsworth.